-Halina Reijn's amusing debut feature satirises Gen Z nihilism but doesn't have much to say about the pop culture stereotypes it depicts.
+Halina Reijn's amusing second feature satirises Gen Z nihilism but doesn't have much to say about the pop culture stereotypes it depicts.

 It is a truth universally acknowledged that any affluent American young person with an empty house for the weekend must organise a house party.
 Risky Business, Superbad, Project X, Booksmart… there’s a rich tradition in Hollywood of documenting kids letting loose, and no matter the genre, packing a hormone-heavy group of college grads into a confined space is a sure-fire recipe for chaos.

-So it goes in Halina Reijn’s slasher debut Bodies Bodies Bodies, from a screenplay by Sarah DeLappe, and based on a premise by Kristen Roupenian, whose short story Cat Person became a global sensation when it was published in the New Yorker in 2017.
-Seven friends assemble at a remote mansion for a hurricane party, where their promised night of deburchery quickly devolves into carnage after a game of Bodies Bodies Bodies – a variation on the party game Murder in the Dark – goes badly wrong.
+So it goes in Halina Reijn’s slasher Bodies Bodies Bodies, from a screenplay by Sarah DeLappe, and based on a premise by Kristen Roupenian, whose short story Cat Person became a global sensation when it was published in the New Yorker in 2017.
+Seven friends assemble at a remote mansion for a hurricane party, where their promised night of debauchery quickly devolves into carnage after a game of Bodies Bodies Bodies – a variation on the party game Murder in the Dark – goes badly wrong.

 These sexy young folk are Jordan (Myha’la Herrold), Emma (Chase Sui Wonders), David (Pete Davidson) and Alice (Rachel Sennott), plus Alice’s older himbo boyfriend Greg (Lee Pace).
-Then there’s the recently-sober Sophie (Amandla Stenberg), who arrives with her sheltered new girlfriend Bee (Maria Bakalova) in tow.
+Then there’s the recently sober Sophie (Amandla Stenberg), who arrives with her sheltered new girlfriend Bee (Maria Bakalova) in tow.
 Secrets come to the surface, tensions begin to fray, and pretty soon everyone is at each other’s throats – literally.

 Reijn and DeLappe aim for a hyper-current Gen Z tone – which does mean the film is likely to age as well as milk – complete with TikTok dances and tone policing, though even spoken by some of Hollywood’s hottest young stars, the dialogue tends to come across as a little forced.